movementkitchen/website/src/pages/about/index.md

 Looking for answers I started obsessively researching and learning different approaches to movement and bodywork.
-Questioning, deconstructing and learning again from various teachers across the fields of yoga, pilates, physiotherapy, movement and dance therapy, Structural Integration, soft tissue therapy and massage.

-In 2015 I discovered the work of biomechanist and researcher Katy Bowman looking into loads and forces of physics created by movement.
-I felt I finally found a missing piece I was looking for in my journey to heal the abdominal separation without a surgery.
-I started the 2-year certification with Katy Bowman's Nutritious Movement Institute and in October 2017 got qualified as a Nutritious Movement™ certified Restorative Exercise Specialist.
-Studying biomechanics and science of movement felt like peeling off layer by layer of all I knew about movement, rebuilding and reconnecting everything again.
-I quickly gave up on the surgery idea and instead of focussing on the separation itself I started focussing on restoring the functionality of everything around it.
-And gradually I have restored a strong, working core and a body that is able to support me in doing what I love.

-My passion for movement and fascination with the body keeps driving me to learn, research and explore new approaches and tools across the fields of exercise science, physiotherapy and women's health.
-Looking to deepen my knowledge and serve my clients better, I am currently studying for a MSc in Biomechanics / Sports and Exercise Science with University of Roehampton.
+Questioning, deconstructing and learning across the fields of yoga, pilates, physiotherapy, restorative exercise, movement therapy, Nutritious Movement, Structural Integration, soft tissue therapy and massage.
+My passion for movement and fascination with the body kept driving me to learn, research and explore new approaches and tools across the fields of exercise science, physiotherapy and women's health.
+Digging deeper into understanding human movement and mechanisms of injuries, I recently completed a MSc in Biomechanics / Sports and Exercise Science with University of Roehampton.

 And my personal journey towards a more movement-rich lifestyle continues.
 Over the last five years I've thrown out all the supportive insoles from my shoes and